Skip to main content

 GET:/epayment/v1/payments/{reference}/events

 Optional: compare current state/amounts with PSP records and decide if updates are needed.
-See Check the payment status.
+See Get payment information.

 The payment flow is user-initiated.
 The user selects a card in the Vipps MobilePay app, and Vipps MobilePay calls your cardCallbackUrl synchronously with the card token.
 You process the payment and respond with the result, then update us with the outcome.